ggwg/Image_Steganography/README.md

 The decryption processes involves backtracking by undoing each step of the encryption process.
 Every operation used for encryption has its own inverse, and undoing XOR was especially easy since it is its own inverse.
 However, reversing the key schedule process proved to be especially challenging; not only was it required to calculate the key after 10 rounds, but inverting the round key process also proved to be highly challenging, since each version of the new key is calculated using the previous key.

 As a result of our rigorous password hashing and complex encryption process, if a user enters even a single character of the password process incorrectly then the resulting file output will be completely unreadable.
 Furthermore, large files of several Megabytes can be encrypted and encoded (or decoded and decrypted) within seconds, due to the highly efficient algorithms we implemented.

+# <a name="testing"></a>Testing

+Various tests were performed to ensure optimal performance and reliablilty.

+- **Memory Checks** - We regularly used Valgrind to identify any memory leaks and ensure all allocated memory was being freed before program termination.
+There are no memory leaks in our extension.

+- **Encoding & Decoding** - As encoding and decoding are the inverse of each other, we were able to test how well our extension was doing by first encoding a file, and checking if decoding the result gave us back the original file.
+We encoded and decoded a large range of file types, including .txt, .pdf, .zip and even .wav files and concluded that in every case decoding the image resulted in a perfect replica of the original file.